lewie9021/webpack-configurator/README.md

 ### Loaders

 Complex configurations often modify the properties of loaders.
-This utility helps aid composabilty by providing a number of methods that cater to common issues.
+This utility helps aid composabilty by providing a number of methods that cater to common use cases.
 The example below shows how to construct a loader:

 ```javascript
 var Config = require("webpack-configurator");